-Hostetter directs choirs and Orff classes at Wilbur S. Pence Middle School in Dayton, Va.
-During her seven years at the school, the choral program has grown from 10 participants to more than 120, and her choirs have received “superior” ratings at district choral assessments.
-At the middle school, she has also helped produce three musicals, been successful in fundraising, and hosted the American Boychoir and the Maryland State Boychoir.
+From 2007-2014, Hostetter directed choirs and Orff classes at Wilbur S. Pence Middle School in Dayton, Va.
+During her time there, the choral program grew from 10 participants to more than 120, and her choirs received “superior” ratings at district choral assessments.
+At the middle school, she also helped produce three musicals, was successful in fundraising, and hosted both the American Boychoir and the Maryland State Boychoir.

 Assistant Director, Explorers I & II Director, Preparatory Choir Director

 Joy Anderson is the assistant director of the acclaimed Shenandoah Valley Children’s Choir in Harrisonburg, Va., where she directs the organization’s Preparatory Choir, teaches the “Explorers” early elementary classes, and teaches music reading, theory, and aural skills to all choristers in kindergarten through 12th grade.
 She holds a bachelor of music degree in music education from the University of Richmond, Va., a master of music in music education and Level I Orff certification from James Madison University in Harrisonburg, Va., and Kodály certification (levels I-III) from Capital University in Columbus, Ohio.
 Her level III instruction through Capital University was at the Kodály Institute in Kecskemet, Hungary.